hlwsmith/quickcast-script/README.md

 - And make screencasting live stream-able to YouTube.com.

-- Finish making this TODO list, probably will be long!
+- Finish making this TODO list!

 ## The future